Bistro-Style Salad with Poached Egg and Parmesan

 - 2 ounces shaved Parmesan cheese

-- FOR THE VINAIGRETTE: Mix the mustard with salt and pepper to taste in a small bowl.
+- Mix the mustard with salt and pepper to taste in a small bowl.
 Slowly add the oil, whisking to create a smooth, thickened vinaigrette.

-- FOR THE CHEESE TOASTS: Preheat the broiler.
+- Heat the broiler.
 Arrange the bread slices on a cookie sheet or tray.
 Brush the oil on the tops of the slices.
 Broil for 1 minute, or until the bread just begins to turn golden brown.
 Remove and turn the bread slices over.
 Sprinkle the grated cheese over the bread slices.
 Broil 1 to 2 minutes, or until the cheese is completely melted.
 Remove from the oven and sprinkle with black pepper; the toasts can be covered and left at room temperature for several hours.